svylabs/stablebase/README.md

 **1. How is this protocol different?**

 The protocol is mostly inspired by the same mechanisms(CDP, Liquidation, Redemptions) from other popular CDP protocols.
 The key difference between StableBase and other protocols is the pricing structure.
 Where other popular protocols have minimum interest rates or minimum origination fees, the protocol doesn't impose any minimum nor maximum fees and is purely market driven.
-The users simply pay as you go to protect themselves from redemptions.
+The users simply ***pay as you go*** to protect themselves from redemptions.

+**2. Why is this pricing structure better?**
+***Pay As You Go*** is a clear pricing mechanism, where you don't pay anything until you need to.
+CDPs are ordered by the protocol based on the weight of the position calculated from the fee paid.
+So when you choose to pay, you are paying to jump to a different position in the redemption queue.
+Whereas with interest rates, the interest keeps accruing whether you jump to a different position or not.

-**2. Why are redemptions bad?**
+**3. Why are redemptions bad?**

 Redemptions are not bad, they happen because too much stablecoin is in circulation than is needed by the market.
-Redemptions are a way to reduce the circulating supply.
+Redemptions are a way to reduce the circulating supply / keep the peg of the stablecoin.
 To avoid redemptions, users can pay a market determined fee(as a percentage of borrowing) to protect themselves from redemption.

-**3. How is this different from paying interest rates?**
+**4. How is this different from paying interest rates?**

 Interest rates are ongoing borrowing costs, but in this protocol you only pay when needed.

-**4. What are some innovations in this protocol?**
+**5. What are some innovations in this protocol?**

 1. Pricing structure(Pay As You Go model) is the key innovation.
 2. This protocol also treats Redemptions as a way to exchange or provide **exchange liquidity** for the collateral assets.
 This, we presume would create more demand for the stablecoins, assuming there is supply of collateral into the protocol.
 The stability pool earns not only from fees paid to the protocol by borrowers, but also collects redemption fees.